Operoo Audiri

 In our Holy Family Mount Waverley learning community of staff, students and parents, we aim to meet the needs of all students by providing an inclusive environment which develops students intellectually, physically, socially and spiritually leading them to a love of learning.
 We strive to create successful learners who are empowered to be creative, confident and responsible citizens who positively engage with and contribute to society.

-Our curriculum is designed to engage students in the contemporary world leading them to develop deep understandings about themselves, others and the world.
-We build learning relationships within the local and global community and create authentic opportunities for students to learn from and with others.
 We provide learning experiences which enable students to take responsibility for themselves and to make a commitment to authentic action.
 Therefore we promote learning and teaching that strengthens engagement, independence, collaboration, innovation and success.

-Our engaging and inclusive curriculum focuses on developing students' depth of understanding of core concepts and the interdisciplinary knowledge and the skills needed to be adaptive, to transfer learning to new contexts and to prepare for learning throughout life.
+Our knowldge based, engaging and inclusive curriculum focuses on developing students' depth of understanding of core concepts and the interdisciplinary knowledge and the skills needed to be adaptive, to transfer learning to new contexts and to prepare for learning throughout life.

 We offer a comprehensive curriculum with a high priority given to literacy and numeracy.